cmengca23/cmengca23.github.io/README.md

 6.Asymptotic colengths for families of ideals: an analytic approach (with Sudipta Das). <a href="https://arxiv.org/abs/2410.11991">Arxiv</a>
 <p></p>

-5.h-function, Hilbert-Kunz density function and Frobenius-Poincaré function (with Alapan Mukhopadhyay). <a href="https://cmengca23.github.io/papers-PDF version/h-function.pdf">PDF</a> <a href="https://arxiv.org/abs/2310.10270">Arxiv</a>
+5.h-function, Hilbert-Kunz density function and Frobenius-Poincaré function (with Alapan Mukhopadhyay). <a href="https://arxiv.org/abs/2310.10270">Arxiv</a>
 <p></p>

 4.Strongly Lech-independent ideals and Lech's conjecture, Accepted by Trans.
 Am.
 Math.
 Soc. <a href="https://doi.org/10.1090/tran/9618">link</a>